grouparoo/grouparoo/plugins/@grouparoo/newrelic/README.md

 }
 ```

-Then set an environment variable.
+Then set the environment variables.

 ```
 NEW_RELIC_LICENSE_KEY="your.api.key.here"
+NEW_RELIC_APP_NAME="grouparoo.project.name"
 ```